 Recreational users who only fly their drone for fun, now have an improved app – B4UFLY – to help show where they can and cannot fly with interactive maps.

 The FAA has partnered with Kittyhawk to redevelop the FAA's first mobile application, to improve the user experience so that recreational flyers know whether it is safe to fly their drone.
 The app provides situational awareness to recreational flyers and other drone users.
 It does not allow users to obtain airspace authorizations to fly in controlled airspace, which are only available through the FAA's Low Altitude Authorization and Notification Capability (LAANC).

-- A clear "status" indicator that immediately informs the operator about the current or planned location.
-For example, it shows flying in the Special Flight Rules Area around Washington, D.C. is prohibited.
+- A clear "status" indicator that informs the operator whether it is safe to fly or not.
+(For example, it shows flying in the Special Flight Rules Area around Washington, D.C. is prohibited.)

 Click on the images below to view larger versions.